 Used by nearly 40 million people, marijuana ranks as the most commonly used illicit drug in the United States.
-Currently, 36 states allow medicinal use of marijuana, and 18 states plus Washington D.C. permit recreational use of the drug.
+Currently, 36 states allow the medicinal use of marijuana, and 18 states plus Washington D.C. permit the recreational use of the drug.
 It is likely only a matter of time before marijuana is decriminalized throughout the country.

-Whether or not this comes to pass, there needs to be an increase in education around the risks of using the drug.
+Whether or not this comes to pass, there needs to be an increase in education about the health risks of using the drug.
 One direct result of increasing marijuana use is impaired driving.
 As states continue to legalize marijuana, more people are driving under the influence of the high-potency drug, and research is showing the increased risks of marijuana-related impaired driving.

 How Does Marijuana Misuse Affect Driving?